hoc-ppu/large_print_formulae/README.md

 #### XSLT

-Make sure you have [Saxon](http://saxon.sourceforge.net/) installed.
+If you do not already have an XSLT processor installed, you will need to install one.
+I used [Saxon](http://saxon.sourceforge.net/).

 I used the [Homebrew](https://brew.sh/) package manager to install Saxon on Mac.

 On windows I used installed the .Net version of Saxon from [Saxon dotnet](https://www.saxonica.com/download/dotnet.xml).
 To check that it is installed correctly use the following command: